kadaan/consulate/README.md

 ---

-#### /verify/service/:service
+#### /verify/checks/id/:checkName

->The `/verify/service/:service` route returns 200 if all Consul checks for the specified service are ok.
-Otherwise, a non-200 status code is returned and the failing checks will be in the response.
+>The `/verify/checks/id/:checkName` route returns 200 if the specified Consul check is ok.
+Otherwise, a non-200 status code is returned and the failing check will be in the response.
->The `:service` value can be either the _Service Id_ or _Service Name_.
-If _Service Name_, more than one service may be verified.
+>More then one check will be verified if multiple checks share the same name.
 >
+>
 >##### Request
 >
 >```bash
->curl -X GET http:/localhost:8080/verify/service/test
+>curl -X GET http:/localhost:8080/verify/checks/id/check%201\?pretty
 >```
 >
 >##### Responses